arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Elastic Block Storage (EBS).md

 - Can only be mounted to 1 instance at a time (except EBS multi-attach)
 - **Bound to an AZ**
 - Must provision capacity in advance (size in GB & throughput in IOPS)
-- By default, upon instance termination, the root EBS volume is deleted and any other attached EBS volume is not deleted (can be over-ridden)
+- By default, upon instance termination, the root EBS volume is deleted and any other attached EBS volume is not deleted (can be over-ridden using `DeleteOnTermination` attribute)
 - To replicate an EBS volume across AZ or region, need to copy its snapshot
 - EBS Multi-attach allows the same EBS volume to attach to multiple EC2 instances **in the same AZ**